openssl/openssl/doc/designs/quic-design/quic-api.md

     - **Error**: Non-`WANT_READ`/`WANT_WRITE` errors can be raised.
     - **Want**: `WANT_READ`/`WANT_WRITE` can be raised.

-- **Can Tick?**: Whether this function is allowed to tick the QUIC state machine and potentially perform network I/O.
+- **Can Tick?**: Whether this function is allowed to perform event processing for the QUIC state machine and potentially perform network I/O.

 - **CSHL:** Connection/Stream/Handshake Layer classification.
   This can be one of:

     - **HL:** This is a handshake layer related call.
 It should be supported on a QUIC connection SSL object, forwarding to the handshake layer SSL object.

-      Whether we allow QUIC stream SSL objects to have these calls forwarded is TBD.
+QUIC stream SSL objects do not allow these calls to be forwarded.

     - **HL-Forbidden:** This is a handshake layer related call, but it is inapplicable to QUIC, so it is not supported.